Adopting a New Dog for a Busy Family

 When adopting a new dog for a busy family there are many points to consider.

-You have a lot going on in your life, but you long for a furry friend to become part of the family, I completely understand.
+I understand that you have a lot going on in your life, but you long for a furry friend to become part of the family.

-But it’s not as simple as driving to the nearest adoption center and picking one out – there needs to be a little research involved.
+But it’s more complex than driving to the nearest adoption center and picking one out – there needs to be a little research involved.

-Planning ahead is the single best piece of advice I can give you.
+Planning is the single best piece of advice I can give you.

 Adopting a New Dog for a Busy Family

-According to the ASPCA, pet problems are the most common reason that owners rehomed their newly adopted dogs.
+According to the ASPCA, pet problems are the most common reason owners rehome their newly adopted dogs.

-But a lot of this can be avoided by examining your family routine, picking the right breed, and understanding the commitment involved.
+However, a lot of this can be avoided by examining your family routine, picking the right dog breed for your family, and understanding the commitment involved.

 When adopting a new dog for a busy family there are many points to consider.